 Decorative machine stitches define the look

-Even a basic selection of stitches can be varied by changing the stitch width and length or by using different types of thread.
 To embellish your crazy patchwork, start by exploring the stitch patterns on your sewing machine.
 Stitches vary from model to model and are more elaborate in top-of-the-line machines, but even a basic roster of stitches can give you more options by changing the width and length of each stitch.

 Partner the stitches with decorative threads